 Since active noise cancellation is the latest trending feature in wireless audio equipment, Sennheiser decided to add it to their new model of true wireless Momentum.
 Thankfully, it wasn’t an afterthought, and it works pretty well.

 As with many noise-canceling headphones, it can effectively block out lower frequencies.
 Constant noises like computer fans, air conditioning, dishwasher, or annoying traffic outside your apartment, can go away with a simple tap on the bud.

 However, eliminating human speech is something that these earbuds can’t do.
 While it can dampen the volume a bit, it’s still easily understandable.
 Fortunately, there is no background hissing or change in sound when ANC is on, which is quite common among noise-canceling headphones.

 Maybe it’s a bit unfair to compare the Momentum True Wireless 2 to full-sized headphones.
 However, the price of the Sony WH-1000XM3 (WH-1000XM4 are very similar) is currently lower than Sennheiser’s earbuds.
-Therefore, if you seek the best noise-canceling performance, go with the bigger over-ears.
+Therefore, if you seek superior ANC performance, go with the bigger over-ear noise-cancelling headphones.